 07 – Legislation is approved by the US Senate that prohibits discrimination against the disabled in employment, public accommodation, transportation and communications.

-11 – Hungary first to lift Iron Curtain, opening its borders with Austria.
-Thousands of East German refugees take the opportunity to leave for the West.
+11 – Hungary is the first to lift the Iron Curtain, opening its borders with Austria, allowing thousands of East German refugees to make their way to West Germany.

 13 – 20,000 take part in the biggest anti-apartheid march in Cape Town for 30 years, a week after the National Party is re-elected.

 14 – After nearly 30 years in exile, SWAPO President Sam Nujoma returns home to Namibia.